Anotherafael/CustomerSegmentation/README.md

 ### 2.3 Conclusion

-#### Cluster 0 - "Affluent Families"
+#### Cluster 0 - "Prosperous Shoppers"

-- Features the second highest income and spending.
+- Features the highest income and spending.
-- Typically consists of a couple with one child.
+- Contains the smallest families, meaning that has no children.
-- Mostly on graduated to postgraduate education levels.
+- Mostly graduated, with some having completed postgraduate studies as well.
-- Makes numerous purchases, showing no strong preference for any particular purchase method.
+- Frequently makes purchases, with a strong preference for store and catalog shopping.
 - Shows a significant expenditure on all types of products.
-- Predominantly responds to campaign 3, 4 and 5.
+- Predominantly responds to campaign 1 and 5.
-- Commonly older people
+- A mix of old and middle-aged people, but having some young.
-- Commonly uses the web application.
+- Commonly don't use the web application.
+- Recency: Highest.
+- Frequency: High.

-#### Cluster 1 - "Discount Seekers"
+#### Cluster 1 - "Low Budget"

-- Characterized by the second lowest income and the lowest spending.
+- Characterized by the lowest income and the lowest spending.
-- Typically consists of the largest families.
+- Typically consists a small family.
-- Mostly on graduated to postgraduate education levels.
+- Mostly graduated, with a few having completed postgraduate studies as well.
-- Purchases primarily through deals purchases.
+- Rarely makes purchases, showing a high preference for deals.
-- Purchases fewer products but shows a slight preference for food products.
+- Purchases fewer products but shows a slight preference for food and gold products.
 - Shows a low rate of campaign acceptance, with campaign 3 the most accepted.
-- Commonly middle-aged people
+- Commonly middle-aged people, and having the majority of young ones.
 - Frequently uses the web application.
+- Recency: High.
+- Frequency: Lowest.

-#### Cluster 2 - "Prosperous Shoppers"
+#### Cluster 2 - "Affluent Families"

-- Exhibits the highest income and spending.
+- Exhibits the second highest income and spending.
-- Contains the smallest families, meaning that has no children.
+- Typically consists of couples with one child.
-- Mostly on graduated to postgraduate education levels.
+- Mostly graduated, with many having completed postgraduate studies as well.
-- Makes a lot of purchases, showing preference over store and catalog purchases.
+- Makes the highest number of purchases, without a strong preference for any specific shopping method.
-- Shows significant expenditure without a major preference.
+- Shows significant expenditure for wines and gold items.
-- Shows a high acceptance rate for campaigns 1 and 5.
+- Shows a low rate of campaign acceptance, with campaign 3 and 4 the most accepted.
-- Commonly old and middle-aged people, but has some young people.
+- Commonly old people.
 - Commonly don't use the web application.
+- Recency: Low.
+- Frequency: Highest.

-#### Cluster 3 - "Web Enthusiasts"
+#### Cluster 3 - "Web-Discount Seekers"

 - Noted for the average income and spending.
-- Comprises couples with one or more children.
+- Comprises largest families.
 - Mostly on graduated to postgraduate education levels.
-- Frequently purchases through deals and web.
+- Often makes purchases, favoring deals and web shopping.
 - Shows a decent expenditure with a preference over wines and gold products.
-- Shows a high acceptance rate for campaign 4.
+- Shows a low rate of campaign acceptance, with campaign 3 and 4 the most accepted.
-- Commonly older people.
+- A mix of old and middle-aged people.
 - Frequently uses the web application.

-#### Cluster 4 - "Low Budget"

-- Noted for the lowest income and the second lowest spending.
-- Comprises families of single parent.
-- Mostly on graduated levels, but some with only basic level.
-- Frequently purchases through deals.
-- Purchases fewer products but shows a slight preference for food and gold products
-- Shows a low rate of campaign acceptance, with campaign 3 the most accepted.
-- Commonly old and middle-aged people, but has the majority of the young people.
-- Frequently uses the web application.
+- Recency: Lowest.
+- Frequency: High.

 ## 3. Loyalty Program

 After analyzing the clusters, we can infere that the most valuable clients for a loyalty program are the Prosperous Shoppers, because they have:

 - a high income;
-- buy a lot of products;
+- buys a lot of products;
+- represent 49% of the total revenue.
 - responds well to campaings.
-- represent 49% of the total revenue.

 ### 3.1 Presumptions of Loyalty Program

 - I assumed that the retail establishment can enhance the income of its Prosperous clientele by 15% by focused marketing efforts, customised merchandise, and exclusive deals.
-- Since Prosperous and Affluent Families clients are comparable, I estimated a 25% conversion rate for Prosperous customers.
+- Since Prosperous and Affluent Families clients are comparable, I estimated a 30% conversion rate for Prosperous customers.
-- Than, I assumed the following conversion rates to Prosperous, given that the other categories are more dissimilar from Prosperous customers: Low Budget = 3%; Discount Seekers = 5%; and Web Enthusiasts = 8%.
+- Than, I assumed the following conversion rates to Prosperous, given that the other categories are more dissimilar from Prosperous customers: Web-Discount Seekers = 10% and Low Budget = 5%.

 ### 3.2 Results

 - Total revenue before Prosperous loyalty program: $1,349,751.00.
-- Total revenue after Prosperous loyalty program: $1,467,133.65
+- Total revenue after Prosperous loyalty program: $1,475,425.50
 - Revenue increased by 9.00%
-- Revenue increased in $117,382.65.
+- Revenue increased in $125,674.50.